josh-nz/precognition.nvim/README.md

 - `showBlankVirtLine = false`
   Setting this option will mean that if a Virtual Line would be blank it won't be rendered
+- `virtLineAbove = false`
+  When set to true, show the virtual line above the current line.
+Otherwise the virtual line will be below the current line.
 - `gutterHints` can be hidden by setting their priority to 0.
 - `highlightColor` can be set in two ways: